 Certification with Responsible Steel is something that Nordic Ecolabelling sees as a positive initiative, since it focuses on economic, social and environmental aspects.
 Production of steel also produces emissions to air and water, and Nordic Ecolabelling wishes to limit this by requiring that the emissions are within the BAT-AEL values specified in the BREF documents.
 The requirement can also be met if the steel comes from a manufacturer who has adopted new technologies that significantly reduce the climate impact from production.
-The technologies are like those stated in the EU's technical annex to the taxonomy report...16
+The technologies are like those stated in the EU's technical annex to the taxonomy report.16

 Nordic Ecolabelling do not set requirements for steel rebars as the consultation has clearly shown that these are almost always made of high proportions of recycled steel.
-The work with documenting the recycled content and addressing the issues of traceability are not considered to be reasonable when the environmental benefit that can be achieved is limited.
-Therefore, this requirement is only activated when large
+The work with documenting the recycled content and addressing

-12 Taxonomy report, technical annex, EU technical expert group on sustainable finance, March 2020 https://www.worldsteel.org/en/dam/jcr:96d7a585-e6b2-4d63-b943-
+$^{^{12}}$ Taxonomy report, technical annex, EU technical expert group on sustainable finance, March 2020.